Online Data Journalism Master's Degree

 Merrill College’s first degree that can be completed entirely online

-Merrill College and the University of Maryland College of Information Studies (iSchool) will begin offering a from-anywhere Data Journalism master's degree in the Fall 2022 semester.
+Merrill College and the University of Maryland College of Information Studies are offering a from-anywhere Data Journalism master's degree.

-The two UMD colleges will combine the best of Merrill’s journalism training and the iSchool’s STEM data-management techniques to produce the next generation of data journalists, while students will be offered all the perks that come with attending one of the world’s top public research universities.
+The two UMD colleges combine the best of Merrill’s journalism training and the Info College's STEM data-management techniques to produce the next generation of data journalists, while students are offered all the perks that come with attending one of the world’s top public research universities.

-Courses will be offered both online and in person, with it being possible to complete the degree from anywhere.
+Courses are offered both online and in person, with it being possible to complete the degree from anywhere.
 Students can complete the degree entirely virtually, in person or via a combination of the two.
-It will be Merrill College’s first degree available with an online-only option.
+It is Merrill College’s first degree available with an online-only option.

 Journalists, information professionals, data reporters who want to take their skills to the next level and recent graduates will all find a home in the Master of Professional Studies in Data Journalism program.

-Using both journalistic and scientific methods, student journalists and information professionals in the Data Journalism master’s program will learn to take their investigative chops to another level, and to make a difference with their data skills.
+Using both journalistic and scientific methods, student journalists and information professionals in the Data Journalism master’s program learn to take their investigative chops to another level, and to make a difference with their data skills.

-Students will learn to responsibly leverage open data, results of public records requests, scraped (or otherwise automatically accumulated) data and acquired data in their assessment, evaluation and investigation of an issue.
+Students learn to responsibly leverage open data, results of public records requests, scraped (or otherwise automatically accumulated) data and acquired data in their assessment, evaluation and investigation of an issue.

-The world-class faculties at Merrill College and the iSchool will prepare students to use open-source tools, application programming interfaces (APIs) and low-cost computing resources, and then use those resources to develop and visualize stories.
+The world-class faculties at Merrill College and the Info College prepare students to use open-source tools, application programming interfaces (APIs) and low-cost computing resources, and then use those resources to develop and visualize stories.

-Students will apply what they learn by receiving real-world, hands-on experience with a capstone requirement, either within Merrill’s Capital News Service, the UMD Howard Center for Investigative Journalism or at one of the iSchool's many partner organizations.
+Students apply what they learn by receiving real-world, hands-on experience with a capstone requirement, either within Merrill’s Capital News Service, the UMD Howard Center for Investigative Journalism or at one of the Info College's many partner organizations.

 JOUR702 Journalism Law and Ethics (3) An examination of the legal rights and ethical problems and constraints of mass media, including libel, privacy, copyright, monopoly and contempt.